sun-kx/PD-L1-expression-prediction/README.md

 # Multiple Instance Learning-based Prediction of PD-L1 Expression from H&E-stained Histopathological Images in Breast Cancer
 This project is based on the Multiple Instance Learning (MIL) method and predicts the expression of the PD-L1 gene by analyzing H&E (hematoxylin-eosin) stained slice images in histopathology.
+Based on Pytorch Lightning.
+All aggregation modules can be loaded as model files in the classifier lightning module.
+Loss, models, optimizers, and schedulers can be specified as strings according to the PyTorch name in the config file.（This code is based on the [HistoBistro]([https://naiyous.com](https://github.com/peng-lab/HistoBistro)) library）